 The Leica M10-P Camera has the distinction of having the quietest shutter of any M camera—film or digital—yet.
 It’s almost as if the company known for compact size and discreetness has outfitted this camera with a silencer.
 Leica claims that the new shutter is 50 percent quieter than previous shutters, including the cloth shutters of the film versions.
 That silence is achieved by using a new rubber-bearing suspension that reduces vibration and noise.
 The reduction is sound isn’t a reduction in performance.
-The new shutter has the same maximum 1/4000 second speed, with 1/180 second flash sync speed.\r\n\r\n\r\n\r\nThe M10-P has all the internal workings of any other M10\u2014a 24-megapixel, full-frame sensor; the Maestro II image processor, and more.
-It does have a thinner frame than previous digital M cameras, and the ISO range goes from 100 to 50,000.
-The LCD touchscreen has been updated with a swipe and pinch-zoom feature for reviewing photos, but don\u2019t worry, all the original controls are still there.
-The camera has also been equipped with a digital level gauge for more precise alignment when taking your pictures.\r\n\r\nThe M10-P is available in all black with chrome accents and as a silver\/chrome variation.
-It sells for $7,995.\r\nCheck it out\r\n\r\n\r\nHave you subscribed to\u00a0Man of Many?
-You can also follow us on\u00a0Facebook,\u00a0Twitter,\u00a0Instagram, and\u00a0YouTube.
+The new shutter has the same maximum 1/4000 second speed, with 1/180 second flash sync speed.